mcpar-land/polars-xml/README.md

 # `polars-xml`

 This is a very simple Polars plugin that allows querying xml in a string column with [XPath](https://en.wikipedia.org/wiki/XPath).

-It only has one function, `xpath`, which accepts an `Expr` and a valid XPath string
+It has two functions:

+- `xpath`
+- `xpath_list`

 ```py
 import polars as pl